Frequently Asked Questions

 What does "full-body" mean?

-It's different for every therapist.
-For Carrie, a typical full body session is:
+It's different for every therapist, but for most, a typical full body session is:

 Back & shoulders